h0nzZik/fsl.cs.illinois.edu/other-pages/open-problems.md

 adding new quantifiers, so the translation has more of a theoretical than practical relevance.
 The conventional meaning of operational and predicate symbols can be regained adding patterns, including equality patterns.
+See this paper to recall matching logic:
+{% include paper-link.html id='rosu-2015-rta' %}.
-See this paper to recall matching logic: &lt;pubbib id='rosu-2015-rta'/&gt; When it gets to defining higher-order language or calculi, matching logic appears to suffer from the same problems as
+ When it gets to defining higher-order language or calculi, matching logic appears to suffer from the same problems as
 FOL: it provides no explicit support for binders in terms, for bound variable renaming, or for substitution.

+On the other hand, we have developed a generalization of FOL that adds generic support for terms with binders, via the more general mechanism of a so-called *term syntax*:
+{% include paper-link.html id='popescu-rosu-2015-jtcs' %},
+{% include paper-link.html id='popescu-rosu-2008-wadt' %}.
-On the other hand, we have developed a generalization of FOL that adds generic support for terms with binders, via the more general mechanism of a so-called *term syntax*: &lt;pubbib id='popescu-rosu-2015-jtcs'/&gt; &lt;pubbib id='popescu-rosu-2008-wadt'/&gt; The idea is that you start with a generic notion of *term*, which is axiomatized rather than constructed, and then build the entire FOL infrastructure on top of that.
+The idea is that you start with a generic notion of *term*, which is axiomatized rather than constructed, and then build the entire FOL infrastructure on top of that.
 Everything works, including Gentzen proof systems and soundness and completeness